-This series was launched hot on the heels of our 70th anniversary, in October 2018, with a discussion in central London on What Should it Mean to be British?, with the BBC presenter Evan Davis moderating the discussion.
-Our panellists explored what it is that binds Britain together as a nation, particularly at a time when attitudes towards identity and belonging are creating new lines of division.
+This series was launched in October 2018, with a discussion in central London on What Should it Mean to be British?, with the BBC presenter Evan Davis moderating the discussion.
+Our inaugural guest panellists were:

-In 2019, we held two Cumberland Lodge Dialogues: one at Cumberland Lodge, on Defending Democracy: Checks & Balances under the Rule of Law; and our central London discussion at Goodenough College, on Challenges for Democracy in the Digital Age.
+In 2019, there were two Cumberland Lodge Dialogues: one at Cumberland Lodge, on Defending Democracy: Checks & Balances under the Rule of Law; and another at Goodenough College, London, on Challenges for Democracy in the Digital Age.

 Our guest panellists and moderators included: